milvus-io/milvus-docs/site/zh-CN/userGuide/search/hybridsearch.md

 This topic describes how to conduct a hybrid search.

 A hybrid search is essentially a vector search with boolean filtering.
-By specifying [boolean expressions](boolean.md) that filters the scalar fields or the primary key field, you can limit your search with certain conditions.
+By specifying [boolean expressions](boolean.md) that filter the scalar fields or the primary key field, you can limit your search with certain conditions.

 The following example shows how to perform a hybrid search on the basis of a regular [vector search](search.md).
-Suppose you want to search for certain books based on their vectorized introductions, but you only want those within specific range of word count.
+Suppose you want to search for certain books based on their vectorized introductions, but you only want those within a specific range of word count.
 You can then specify the boolean expression to filter the `word_count` field in the search parameters.
 Milvus will search for similar vectors only among those entities that match the expression.

 ## Preparations